You have successfully completed your Braces journey and are now moving on to the maintenance phase!

 If retainers are cracked or broken, please do not fix it yourself.

 Keep retainers away from pets.
 Dogs love to chew retainers!

 How to clean my removable retainers?

-Disinfect your retainers with Retainer Brite tablets.
+Disinfect your retainers with Retainer Brite tablets three times a week.

 DO NOT soak retainers in warm water or leave them in the sun!

 Look out for cracks and traces of wear on your retainers, it may indicate a habit of clenching or grinding your teeth.
 You might need a firmer and more durable retainer to withstand your grinding tendencies.
 If you do have this para-functional habit, it is recommended to consider alternative Retainers that can withstand the heavy grinding forces.
 Please speak to any member of our #SmileTeam.